poojananda123/chatbot/README.md

 # chatbot
-The application chatbots is used to deliver reliable, contextual, and quick answers to questions.
+The application chatbot is used to deliver reliable, contextual, and quick answers to questions.